They Passed This Way

 Location.
 35° 14.879′ N, 87° 21.171′ W. Marker is in Lawrenceburg, Tennessee, in Lawrence County.
 Marker is on David Crockett State Park Road.
 Marker is just south of Campground #1.
 Touch for map.
 Marker is in this post office area: Lawrenceburg TN 38464, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Retracing the Trail of Tears (here, next to this marker); Pioneers in Textiles (approx. 0.4 miles away); Courthouse - Lawrence County Tennessee (approx. 1.1 miles away); Skirmish at Lawrenceburg (approx. 1.1 miles away); Mexican War Monument (approx. 1.1 miles away); Lawrence County War Memorial (approx. 1.1 miles away); Col. David Crockett (approx. 1.1 miles away); James David Vaughan (approx. 1.1 miles away).
+Retracing the Trail of Tears (here, next to this marker); Pioneers in Textiles (approx. 0.4 miles away); Museum Honoring David Crockett (approx. one mile away); Courthouse - Lawrence County Tennessee (approx. 1.1 miles away); Skirmish at Lawrenceburg (approx. 1.1 miles away); Mexican War Monument (approx. 1.1 miles away); Lawrence County War Memorial (approx. 1.1 miles away); Col. David Crockett (approx. 1.1 miles away).
 Touch for a list and map of all markers in Lawrenceburg.

 Credits.
 This page was last revised on February 22, 2018.
-This page originally submitted on August 25, 2017, by Sandra Hughes of Killen, Usa.
-This page has been viewed 178 times since then and 18 times this year.
+It was originally submitted on August 25, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+This page has been viewed 322 times since then and 25 times this year.
 Last updated on September 11, 2017, by Byron Hooks of Sandy Springs, Georgia.
-Photos: 1. submitted on August 25, 2017, by Sandra Hughes of Killen, Usa.
-2. submitted on February 21, 2018, by J. Makali Bruton of Querétaro, Mexico. • Bill Pfingsten was the editor who published this page.
+Photos: 1. submitted on August 25, 2017, by Sandra Hughes Tidwell of Killen, Alabama, USA.
+2. submitted on February 21, 2018, by J. Makali Bruton of Accra, Ghana. • Bill Pfingsten was the editor who published this page.